 College of San Mateo will determine the amount of federal financial aid that a student has earned in accordance with federal law.
 Students who receive federal financial aid and do not attend any classes will be required to repay all of the funds they received.
-Students who withdraw from all classes prior to completing more than 60% of the semester will have their financial eligibility recalcu-
+Students who withdraw from all classes prior to completing more than 60% of the semester will have their financial eligibility recalculated based on the percentage of the semester completed and will be required to repay any unearned financial aid they received.